tonsky/tonsky.me/site/blog/humble-defcomp/index.md

 ---
-title: "Humble Chronicles: Shape of the component"
+title: "Humble Chronicles: Shape of the Component"
 summary: "Looking for an ergonomic way to define components"
 published: 2024-04-30
 ---